 planetary systems, formation

 The frequency with which stars are attended by planets is a key factor in the extraterrestrial life debate.
 This frequency, in turn, depends on the mechanism by which planets are generally formed.
-For about 300 years, from the middle of the 17th century to the middle of the 20th, there were two fundamentally different, competing scenarios.
+For about 300 years, from the middle of the seventeenth century to the middle of the twentieth, there were two fundamentally different, competing scenarios.
 The nebular hypothesis argued for the formation of planets from residual (or, in earlier versions, spin-ejected) circumstellar material and suggested that planetary systems may be common.
 The catastrophic hypothesis, by contrast, regarded planets as condensates from material torn out of a star by a close encounter or collision with another star, and implied that the solar system may be exceptional.1

 The solar system, it is thought, began as a subcondensation (see globule) in an interstellar cloud of gas and dust, from which probably hundreds of other stars also formed.
 To begin with, this presolar cloud was spheroidal, slowly rotating, and quite large, with a diameter of perhaps one or two light-years.
 As it condensed, its rotation rate increased (as a result of the law of conservation of angular momentum), causing it to become increasingly flattened.
 In the middle of the disk, where the density was greatest, the protosun began its final condensation.
 By the time the Sun had initiated nuclear fusion reactions in its core (see T Tauri stars), the pancake-shaped protoplanetary disk had started to form agglomerations at various distances from the center.